WBKI-TV (1983–2017): General entertainment

-The station cleared all programming from The WB, Kids' WB and The CW from 1997 until its 2017 shutdown.
+The station cleared all programming from The WB and The CW from 1997 until its 2017 shutdown.
 Throughout its life on the air, the station's broadcast schedule encompassed a wide variety of syndicated programming outside of network programming.
 The station offered a variety of older and a few recent sitcoms, and a few first-run reality shows such as Blind Date and Elimidate.
 This station was also known in the market to air movies on weekend afternoons.
 In addition, WBKI-TV also carried programming from the Shop at Home Network during overnight hours until that network's 2008 shutdown.
 The station has also aired several locally produced shows as well.

 Sports programming

 WBKI-TV also broadcast a selection of sports programming for much of its life on the air.
 It was the flagship station for Ohio Valley Wrestling for a number of years.
 From 1992 into the early- and mid-2000s, the station broadcast Jefferson Pilot Sports coverage of select Southeastern Conference football and (beginning in 2001) basketball games, including those involving the Kentucky Wildcats.
 From 2002 to 2006, the station also aired preseason games of the National Football League's Tennessee Titans produced by WKRN-TV of Nashville.
 The station also had a history of airing select broadcasts of Notre Dame Fighting Irish football.
 It also shared some Big Ten Conference basketball game broadcasts with WFTE/WMYO.
 The station also produced a few local sports-related programs.
 Most recently, the station aired ESPN Plus-operated Big 12 Network broadcasts of football and basketball games of the Big 12 Conference until that syndicated package was discontinued in 2014.